Little brown bat: Predation and disease

 The little brown bat is also susceptible to the disease white-nose syndrome, which is caused by the fungus Pseudogymnoascus destructans.
 The disease affects individuals when they are hibernating, which is when their body temperatures are within the ideal growth range of P. destructans, 1–15 C. Pseudogymnoascus destructans is the first known pathogen that kills a mammal host during its torpor.
 Mortality from white-nose syndrome begins to manifest 120 days after hibernation begins, and mortality peaks 180 days after bats enter hibernacula.
 The growth of P. destructans on bats erodes the skin of their wing and tail membranes, muzzles, and ears.
 White-nose syndrome causes affected bats to burn through their energy reserves twice as fast as uninfected individuals.
 In addition to visible fungus growth on the nose, ears, and wings, white-nose syndrome results in higher carbon dioxide levels in the blood, causing acidosis, and hyperkalemia (elevated blood potassium).
 Arousal from torpor becomes more frequent, and water loss increases due increased respiration rate in an attempt to remove excess carbon dioxide from the blood.
 The premature loss of fat reserves during hibernation results in starvation.

-Survivors of white-nose syndrome have longer bouts of torpor and lower bodies temperatures during torpor than individuals that die.
+Survivors of white-nose syndrome have longer bouts of torpor and lower body temperatures during torpor than individuals that die.
 Some individuals are more likely to survive based on their genetics, which predisposes them to remain in torpor longer and have larger fat reserves.
 Little brown bats are most affected by white-nose syndrome when they exhibit social, grouping behavior when hibernating, as P. destructans is transmitted by direct contact.
 In hibernacula where bats exhibit more solitary behavior, colonies are more prone to avoid infections of white-nose syndrome.
 In some colonies where grouping behavior was common before exposure to white-nose syndrome, bats now hibernate in a more solitary fashion.
 Before white-nose syndrome, only 1.16% of little brown bats hibernated singly; after white-nose syndrome, the percentage grew to 44.5%.